-Our idea was to create an alternative measuring device to enable assistants to get traditional marks quickly and discreetly - the concept being that marks help define the “playing field” and assist the focus puller even when he or she is working off a monitor; especially when low lighting conditions, atmosphere and/or diffusion can compromise the monitor image.
+Our idea was to create an alternative measuring device to enable assistants to get traditional marks quickly and discreetly - the concept being that marks help define the “playing field” and assist the focus puller even when they are working off a monitor; especially when low lighting conditions, atmosphere and/or diffusion can compromise the monitor image.
 We wanted to add a tool to the 1st AC’s kit that would eliminate the need to pull tape or sight lasers and dispel the notion that there is no time to get useful marks.

 We quickly realized that a multi-faceted approach to the use of ultrasonic technology and native RF communication within the Cine RT toolset would expand its versatility.
 The system's proprietary software was built from the ground up, tailored to the unique requirements of focus pulling.

-Two years of design evolution and revision through industry beta testing has yielded the current Cine RT System.
-We have been excited to see the Cine RT welcomed onto so many sets and are thankful to the 1st Assistants of IATSE 669 whose valuable feedback and input through all phases of development has helped guide our product to its current incarnation.
+Over two years of design evolution and revision through industry beta brought the Cine RT System to market in 2017.
+With over 800 units sold around the world, we have since seen the Cine RT welcomed onto sets of all sizes and are thankful to the international 1st Assistant community, whose valuable feedback and input through all phases of development has helped continue to guide our product ecosystem.

 Laird Pierce is an IATSE 669 1st Assistant who has been working in the camera department since the late 90's on feature films, episodic television and documentary production.